mogenius/docs/mogenius/docs/services/backend/ruby-on-rails.md

 **How to deploy**
 To set up Ruby on Rails, you can add it as a service to your cloudspace.
 Select Ruby on Rails from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Ruby on Rails with mogenius](./../../tutorials/how-to-deploy-ruby-on-rails-in-the-cloud.md).